Last Updated on May 31, 2021 by queenie mak

 The Rhino Rock trail is not hard but the most difficult part is looking for the markers along the trail and descending a short slippery path on the way to the rock.

 You can find the location by searching for the “Rhino Rock hiking trail“.
 It shows up as “Che Pau Teng – Rhino Rock Hiking Trail” in Google Maps.

 However, the actual hiking trail is not in Google Maps.
-I took a screenshot of the area and drew the dotted lines (see map above) as that is how I remembered the path to the Rhino Rock.
+I took a screenshot of the area and drew the dotted lines (see map below) as that is how I remembered the path to the Rhino Rock.

 The whole hike takes about an hour.
 About 40 minutes going to the Rhino Rock and 20 minutes going back to the bus stop.
 It took longer to get there because of slippery slopes.